UTK7994/learning-notes/books/designing-data-intensive-applications.md

 The database knows which transactions may have acted on an outdated premise and need to be aborted by:

-- **Detecting reads of a stale MVCC object version.** The database needs to track when a transaction ignores another transaction's writes due to MVCC visibility rules.
+- **Detecting reads of a stale _multi-version concurrency control_ object version.** The database needs to track when a transaction ignores another transaction's writes due to MVCC visibility rules.
 When a transaction wants to commit, the database checks whether any of the ignored writes have now been committed.
 If so, the transaction must be aborted.
 - **Detecting writes that affect prior reads.** As with two-phase locking, SSI uses index-range locks except that it does not block other transactions.
 When a transaction writes to the database, it must look in the indexes for any other transactions that have recently read the affected data.
 It simply notifies the transactions that the data they read may no longer be up to date.

 ##### Performance of serializable snapshot isolation